KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 info = CoSimIO::ImportData(info, receive_data);
 ```

-It is important to mention that the `ImportData()` will clear and resize the vector if needed.
+It is important to mention that the `ImportData` will clear and resize the vector if needed.

 This example can be found in [integration_tutorials/cpp/export_data.cpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tests/integration_tutorials/cpp/export_data.cpp) and [integration_tutorials/cpp/import_data.cpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tests/integration_tutorials/cpp/import_data.cpp).

-## Tutorial 5: Mesh Exchange
+## Mesh Exchange
 After seeing how we transfer raw data between solvers/software-tools, it is time to see how we can export and import meshes.
-For exporting the mesh one may use the `ExportMesh()` method:
+For exporting the mesh one may use the `ExportMesh` method:

 ```c++